hulis/shellytimerscript/README.md

 # shellytimerscript

-Shelly timer script for on/off by setting
+Shelly scripts for temperature and humidity control with RuuviTag

+Just copy-paste to shellyplug script and update RuuviTag MAC address.